 The college has launched a certificate program for undergrads titled Artificial Intelligence in Healthcare and Public Health.
 The nine-credit certificate includes three courses: “Higher Thinking for Healthy Humans: AI in Healthcare and Public Health,” “Ethics in AI: Who’s Protecting Our Health” and “Data Visualization in the Health Sciences.”

 The college is developing a certificate in Artificial Intelligence Research Methodologies in Healthcare and Public Health for graduate students that will focus on using AI to answer health-related research questions.
 Once these are fully established, the courses will be developed and submitted to the Graduate Council for approval.

-For more information on AI activities at PHHP, contact the college’s coordinator for AI, Dr. Mattia Prosperi.
+For more information on AI activities at PHHP, contact the college’s dean for AI and innovation, Dr. Mattia Prosperi.